Kenny Morris (drummer)

+Kenneth Ian Morris (1 February 1957 – 15 January 2026) was an English musician and painter.
+He was the first studio drummer of the band Siouxsie and the Banshees.
+Noted for playing mostly tom-toms and hardly using hi-hat, he is regarded as an influential drummer coming from the post-punk avant-garde.

-Morris played on the albums The Scream (1978) and Join Hands (1979).
-He left the band a few hours before a concert in Aberdeen at the beginning of the Join Hands tour, on 7 September 1979.
+He joined the band in February 1977.
+His first studio recording was in November 1977 when the group taped their first John Peel session for BBC radio.
+A self-taught musician, he played on the Banshees' debut album, The Scream (1978), and Join Hands (1979).
+He left the band at the beginning of the Join Hands tour, in September 1979.

+He has been cited as an influence by drummers such as Stephen Morris of Joy Division and Kevin Haskins of Bauhaus.
+His machine-like drumming on "Metal Postcard" (1978) was sampled by Massive Attack in 1997.

 Life and career

+Early years
-Kenny Morris was born of Irish parents.

-He grew up in Waltham Abbey, Essex.
+Kenny Morris was born of Irish parents, on 1 February 1957.
+He grew up in Waltham Abbey, Essex: he was a child of the suburbs.
 He attended St Ignatius' College in Enfield, where he became a friend of future collaborator and film director John Maybury.
 Morris then attended Barnet College in London.
 He also studied fine art and film-making at North East London Polytechnic.

-He first talked with Siouxsie and the Banshees in September 1976 after seeing their first concert at the 100 Club in London.
-He was attending Camberwell School of Arts and Crafts when he briefly joined the band the Flowers of Romance with Sid Vicious, but after several months of rehearsals, they split up before playing any concerts together, recording nothing.
+He attended the first live appearance of Siouxsie and the Banshees at the 100 Club in September 1976 and was impressed by their performance.
+At the time, he was enrolled at Camberwell School of Arts and Crafts, He briefly joined the band the Flowers of Romance with Sid Vicious, but after a few rehearsals, they split up before playing any concerts or making any recordings.

-He joined Siouxsie and the Banshees in January 1977.
-He played cymbals-less drumming on most of their songs: he hardly used cymbals and hi-hat.
-Morris did a lot of percussion overdubs on the band's album The Scream.